WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 2. how they are **published**.
 Section 6 begins with the former; Section 6.2 examines the latter.

-## 7. From Transparency Principle to Transcript Practice: Operationalizing the Two Pathways
+## 7. From Transparency Principle to Transcript Practice: Operationalising the Two Pathways

 Transparency was established in Sections 2–3 as the unifying reform principle, and Section 4 showed why transcripts are its essential infrastructure.
-The question now is **not whether** transparency is needed, but **how** to make it operational.

-This chapter analyzes how transparency is **actually achieved** through transcripts — not as an abstract ideal, but as a **concrete, two-stage process**:
+Section 6 exposed the data void surrounding transcription — no national metrics, no visibility of performance.
+Section 7 therefore turns to practice itself, asking the **central research question of this article**:

+> **What reforms could be introduced with the least resistance yet the greatest systemic impact?**

+In other words, *how can transparency be achieved by improving the existing machinery of transcription — without new legislation or institutional overhaul?*

+The analysis that follows traces two interdependent pathways of transparency:
-1. **Pathway One: Obtaining** — how transcripts are requested, produced, approved, and delivered to parties
+1. **The Obtaining Pathway** — how transcripts are requested, produced, and approved; and
-2. **Pathway Two: Publishing** — how transcripts are anonymised, shared, and converted into systemic learning
+2. **The Publication Pathway** — how transcripts are anonymised, shared, and converted into systemic learning.

 Although distinct in procedure, these pathways are **functionally inseparable**.
 Improving obtaining without enabling publication keeps knowledge private.
 Enabling publication without reliable obtaining starves the system of data.

-The analysis that follows examines how each pathway currently operates, where they fail, and how **connecting them** transforms transcripts from static legal artifacts into dynamic drivers of systemic change.

----

-### 1. Judicial Blindness

----
+The failure to connect these two pathways generates a **double transparency deficit**, producing two dimensions of systemic blindness:
+- **Judicial Blindness** — the courts cannot see their own reasoning patterns.
+- **Epidemiological Blindness** — the wider system cannot see what families are actually experiencing.

+Together, these explain **why the least-resistance question matters**: they are the consequences that minimal reform could begin to reverse.

 ### 1. Judicial Blindness
 Knowledge of judicial reasoning, error, and bias dies within the individual case.